 Chiropractor Neck Pain

 Most neck and upper back pain is caused by a combination of factors, including injury, poor posture, chiropractic subluxations, stress, and in some instances, disc problems.
-At Plainfield Chiropractic and Rehabilitation, neck pain is the most common discomfort we see in our clinic next to low back pain.
+At Plainfield Spine and Rehabilitation, neck pain is the most common discomfort we see in our clinic next to low back pain.
 Most people do not realize how much they move their neck during the day until they are unable to do so.

 The spinal cord runs through a space in the vertebrae to send nerve impulses to every part of the body.
 Between each pair of cervical vertebrae, the spinal cord sends off large bundles of nerves that run down the arms and to some degree, the upper back.
 This means that if your arm is hurting, it may actually be a problem in the neck!
 Symptoms in the arms can include numbness, tingling, cold, aching, and "pins and needles".